This content is sponsored by Nutramax Laboratories Veterinary Sciences, Inc.

 ASU is a plant-derived product that has been shown to support joint function and comfort levels.
 Cell culture studies have shown that glucosamine/chondroitin sulfate plus ASU works better than glucosamine/chondroitin sulfate alone at inhibiting mediators involved in cartilage breakdown.

 Similarly, omega-3 fatty acids have demonstrated benefits to joint health in multiple studies.
-In addition, omega-3 fatty acids also support the skin and coat, as well as the heart, kidney, and brain.
+In addition, omega-3 fatty acids support the skin and coat, as well as the heart, kidneys, and brain.

 Don’t forget about other important strategies to help support joint health, including: appropriate nutrition/weight management; regular, controlled exercise such as leash walking and swimming; physical therapy; and massage therapy.